Contaminated drinking water

 Successful Piloting of UV Advanced Oxidation on Long Island for 1,4-dioxane Treatment

-For water providers located in Nassau County on Long Island, it was necessary to pilot UV AOP technology at the various wells requiring treatment in order to confirm treatment efficacy and obtain state approval.
+The New York State Department of Health has recognized UV AOP as a treatment solution for 1,4-dioxane.
+Thus water providers located in Nassau County on Long Island, it was necessary to pilot UV AOP technology at the various wells requiring treatment in order to confirm treatment efficacy and obtain state approval.
+The Bethpage Water District was the first water provider in Nassau County to successfully pilot and install full scale UV AOP using the TrojanUVPhox (R) at its Plant #6 well site.

 Case study about UV advanced oxidation piloting for 1,4-dioxane treatment on Long Island

-Systems for 1,4-dioxane Treatment
+UV Systems for 1,4-dioxane Treatment

 TrojanUVFlex 200 Series Chamber